The CFAT

 How does CFAT scoring work?

-How you score on the CFAT determines which military occupations, you qualify for.
+How you score on the CFAT determines which military occupations you qualify for.
 For some occupations, the “cutoff” score is based on the overall CFAT score.
 However, many occupations require a minimum score within one of the three test categories as well.

 The required scores for each occupation have not been made public — and officially, you aren’t even allowed to know how you scored — although some recruiters will tell you if you ask.
+What the recruiters are allowed to tell you, however, is whether you are suitable for your selected occupation.

 Secondly, CFAT scores do not expire.
 However, it is the most recent, not the highest, score that is used for assessment.
 Also, note that you are limited to only two rewrites.